WILLIAM LEONARD PEREIRA (1909-1985)

 1965 - The Avalon Townhouses, Santa Catalina Island, Avalon CA. Pereira firm created the land-use master plan proposal.

-1966 - The Eileen Norris Residence Hall, Occidental College, Emmons Road, Los Angeles CA. Pereira also designed a music building and a science building for Occidental College.
+1966 - The Eileen Norris Residence Halls, Occidental College, Emmons Road, Los Angeles CA. Organized in sets of four rooms in a suite set-up centered around a shared bathroom and air-conditioned common living room.
+Pereira also designed a music building and a science building for Occidental College.
+Last three photos by Michael Locke.

 1968 - The Bethany Heights Condominiums.
 Probably unbuilt.